-In October 2016, Brightstar Canada was hired to develop the long-term strategy for the middle mile.
+Brightstar Canada was hired to develop the long-term strategy for the middle mile.
 The Brightstar project team includes the Eastern Ontario Regional Network (EORN), which completed a similar project in Eastern Ontario, and Nova Scotia-based Musial's Computer Consulting (MCCI).
-The team has expertise in project management, network engineering, stakeholder engagement, finance/business modelling, and governance.
+The team has expertise in project management, network engineering, stakeholder engagement, and finance/business modelling.

-The Brightstar team is mapping existing infrastructure, identifying internet bandwidth demand and gaps, developing costing models and identifying potential funding partners, and exploring potential governance models for improving and managing rural internet service in Nova Scotia.
+The Brightstar team mapped existing infrastructure, identified internet bandwidth demand and gaps, and developed costing models for improving internet service in Nova Scotia.

-While the long-term strategy is in development, projects were initiated to improve last-mile connections in the shorter term such as the Municipal and Community Group Rural High-Speed Internet Funding Program.
+While the long-term strategy was in development, projects were initiated to improve last-mile connections in the shorter term such as the Municipal and Community Group Rural High-Speed Internet Funding Program.

 Municipal and Community Program